 *tip – Leaving the stain on longer leads to a deeper color.
 Doing multiple coats leads to a deeper color.

-So I did a gray over every single board and miraculously the boards all went together now cohesively.
+So I did a gray coat over every single board and miraculously the boards all went together now cohesively.
 They all have different undertones but the finished product is all gray.

+This is what gave them that reclaimed look which is exactly what I wanted.
 (Sorry, I forgot to take a picture of it after I added the gray! 😫)

 Step 3 – Nail the wood to the wall

-You can add furring strips to the studs and attached your wood to the furring strips or you can do what I did and nail the wood straight into the studs.
+You can add furring strips to the studs and attach your wood to the furring strips or you can do what I did and nail the wood straight into the studs.

-Now take your wood and cut to various lengths, then nail to the marks you made where the studs are.
+Now take your wood and cut it to various lengths, this adds interest and creates the reclaimed look.

 You should try to vary the colors of the wood I used as well, making sure not to have two of the same next to or on top of each other.